 The painting reproduced below shows the Royal Charter at her best.
 Note the small chimney just behind the main mast.

 On the last leg of a trip from Melbourne to Liverpool in which she had done very well until then in terms of speed and performance, her luck changed.
-Unfortunately on the night of the 25th / early morning of the 26th October 1859 the Royal Charter was caught in a terrible storm - arguably the worst of that century, ironically as she was nearing her destination (Liverpool) after a brief stopover in Ireland.
+Unfortunately on the night of the 25th / early morning of the 26th October 1859 the Royal Charter was caught in a terrible storm.
+It reached wind speeds in excess of 100moh and was categorised as a Force 12 on the Beaufort scale and described as the worst storm of the 19th century, ironically as she was nearing her destination (Liverpool) after a brief stopover in Ireland.

 The ship was blown towards the rocky coast of the island of Anglesey (Ynys Mon) in Wales by a very powerful North Easterly hurricane.